delftdata/styx/README.md

 ## Alternative way of execution

-**Alternatively**, you can also handle the individual components of the pipeline as follows.
+**Alternatively**, you can also handle the individual components of Styx as follows.
 First, you need to deploy the Kafka cluster and the MinIO storage.
 And use any of the clients in the `/demo` folder.

 ### Kafka